Canine Abdominal Ultrasound

 Ultrasound is an interactive and extremely useful diagnostic imaging modality in clinical practice.

-This course is designed to give you the essential knowledge on how to optimize image quality, how to find abdominal structures such as the pancreas and adrenal gland, and how to approach some common challenges faced in clinical practice such as free abdominal fluid, nodular disease and ileus.
+This course is designed to give you the essential knowledge on how to optimise image quality, how to find abdominal structures such as the pancreas and adrenal gland, and how to approach some common challenges faced in clinical practice such as free abdominal fluid, nodular disease and ileus.
 A case based approach will be used to explore the common diseases associated with these problems and how to diagnose them.

 By successfully completing this course, you will:

-Better understand the essential operator settings that help to optimise image quality (How to improve a blurry or dark image?
+- Better understand the essential operator settings that help to optimise image quality (How to improve a blurry or dark image?
 What is the cause of artefacts and when can they be useful?)

-Develop an approach to scanning abdominal structures
+- Develop an approach to scanning abdominal structures

-Develop a problem orientated approach to scanning the abdomen and solve common problems faced in clinical practice (e.g. Free fluid?
+- Develop a problem orientated approach to scanning the abdomen and solve common problems faced in clinical practice (e.g. Free fluid?
 Mass?)

-Be able to recognise the common diseases associated with these problems and learn how to diagnose them
+- Be able to recognise the common diseases associated with these problems and learn how to diagnose them

-Optimising image quality in ultrasound
+1. Optimising image quality in ultrasound

-Approach to scanning the abdomen
+2. Approach to scanning the abdomen

-Ultrasonographic features of normal organs and common diseases.
+3. Ultrasonographic features of normal organs

-Common problems and approach to diagnosis
+4. Common problems and approach to diagnosis

-|Recent Grad / Part-time Member||$289|
+|Recent Grad / Part-time Member||$303|

-|Non-member / eMember||$578|
+|Non-member / eMember||$607|